alonzi/MTG-Data/How-to-data/scalar-theory.md

 * Lunarch Veteran - 62.3%
 * Flip the Switch - 60.5%

 Both cards look better but Lunarch Veteran looks even better.
-Given this information I am leaning Lunarch Veteran base on this information.
+Given this information I am leaning towards Lunarch Veteran.

-But remember the second fundamental principle of Scalar Theory.
+But this scalar does not tell the whole story.
+Remember the second fundamental principle of Scalar Theory.
 We are not in a perfect context match.
 Our context is drafting, but our scalar (GIH WR) is about cards being in a player's hand.
 So there caveats.
 For example, what are the other cards I have drafted?

 ## Core question of Scalar Theory
 Is my context close enough to the context of the scalar?